Find Your Perfect School

 2012 Skagit Lane, Miller Hall, Seattle, WA 98195-3600(206) 543-1847

 With a stellar faculty and relevant curriculum, UW’s program attracts experienced teachers whose career development trajectory is rising.
-This is a research-centric program that prepares students for leadership positions in the education sector and their future career as Board-certified behavior analysts.
+This is a research-centric program that prepares students for leadership positions in the education sector and their future careers as Board-certified behavior analysts.

 The synchronous online classes allow students to experience in-person education virtually and, thus, enjoy the best of both worlds.
 Students and professors engage in lively, dynamic class discussions that reflect the vibrant work environment of special education.

-The program was awarded Best ABA Curriculum based on academic quality, affordability, and student success, and that’s good enough reason for us.
+The program was awarded Best ABA Curriculum based on academic quality, affordability, and student success, and that’s a good enough reason for us.

 Indiana University – Bloomington

 201 N. Rose Avenue, Bloomington, IN 47405-1006(812) 856-8500